Open Loop Gain In Op Amp

 A<sub>OL</sub> = V<sub>out</sub> / (V<sub>+</sub> - V<sub>-</sub>)

 In ideal op-amps, the open-loop gain is considered to be infinite.
+Here's the thing — real-world op-amps have very high, but finite, open-loop gains, typically ranging from 10<sup>4</sup> to 10<sup>6</sup> (80 dB to 120 dB) or even higher.
 This means an infinitesimally small voltage difference between the two input terminals would result in an infinitely large output voltage.
 Of course, in the real world, this is impossible.
-Real-world op-amps have very high, but finite, open-loop gains, typically ranging from 10<sup>4</sup> to 10<sup>6</sup> (80 dB to 120 dB) or even higher.
 This high gain is what allows op-amps to perform their amplification tasks effectively.

 Why is Open-Loop Gain So High?
 The Internal Architecture

 Subsequent stages further amplify the signal, and compensation networks are often included to stabilize the amplifier and prevent oscillations.
-The cumulative effect of these stages results in the very high open-loop gain characteristic of op-amps.
+Plus, the cumulative effect of these stages results in the very high open-loop gain characteristic of op-amps.
 Careful design and precise manufacturing processes are essential to achieve and maintain this high gain across temperature variations and manufacturing tolerances.

 The Significance of Open-Loop Gain: Amplification Powerhouse